prototypefund/reproducible-website/_faq/myths.md

 permalink: /faq/myths/
 ---

-## What if I need to include a build path in my binary?
+### What if I want to include a build path in my binary?

 TODO: answer

-## What if I need to include a build timestamp in my binary?
+### What if I want to include a build timestamp in my binary?

 TODO: answer